Learning Goals

 - Change Visual Studio Code default settings, such as line length and HTML tag auto-complete.

-Using text editors with HTML and CSS
+Using text editors with HTML

-Both HTML and CSS files are text files that can contain only letters (a,b,c, …), numbers (1,2,3, …), punctuation characters (;, ", ?, …), and symbols (€, ©, ®, …).
+While web pages display rich visual content like images, videos, interactive elements, and multiple colours, HTML files contain only text.
 Because text files can contain only those characters you can type on a keyboard, their content is similar to the output of paper documents created on old-style typewriters.

-Text files can be created and edited with basic text editors such as Notepad (Microsoft Windows) and TextEdit (Apple Mac).
+Text files can be created and edited with very basic text editors such as Notepad (Microsoft Windows) and TextEdit (Apple Mac).

 Installing Microsoft Visual Studio Code